-You are reading about: "Michael Foster of LocalEthereum: Venezuela could be start of something bigger"
+You are reading about: "Michael Foster of LocalCryptos: Venezuela could be start of something bigger"

-We sat down with Michael Foster, one of the dApp’s co-founders, to chat about Ethereum P2P trading in the past year, challenges of the business and his opinions on blockchain and state.
+We sat down with Michael Foster, one of the co-founders of LocalCryptos (formerly LocalEthereum), to chat about crypto P2P trading in 2018, challenges of the business and his opinions on blockchain and state.

 “The boom forced us to learn how to keep up, the bear market reminded us to stay frugal and remain strategic and careful.”